Ar-maan05/mcp-persist/README.md

 ## RedisEventStore

-Stores MCP SSE events in Redis so clients can resume interrupted streams — even across worker restarts or load-balanced deployments.
+Stores MCP SSE events in Redis so clients can resume interrupted streams, even across worker restarts or load-balanced deployments.

 ### How it works

 Redis data layout:

 ```
-{prefix}counter                 — atomic INCR source for monotonic event IDs (never expires)
+{prefix}counter                 - atomic INCR source for monotonic event IDs (never expires)
-{prefix}event:{event_id}        — HASH: stream_id + serialized payload
+{prefix}event:{event_id}        - HASH: stream_id + serialized payload
-{prefix}stream:{stream_id}      — ZSET: event IDs sorted by score for O(log N) range queries
+{prefix}stream:{stream_id}      - ZSET: event IDs sorted by score for O(log N) range queries
 ```

-- **Atomic monotonic IDs** via Redis `INCR` — collision-free across concurrent workers.
+- **Atomic monotonic IDs** via Redis `INCR`: collision-free across concurrent workers.
 The counter is never given a TTL (even when `ttl` is set), so IDs stay monotonic across idle periods; only the event and stream keys expire.
-- **Replay is O(log N + M)** — one `ZRANGEBYSCORE` range-scans the stream's sorted set, then each of the M matched events is fetched with its own `HGET`.
+- **Replay is O(log N + M)**: one `ZRANGEBYSCORE` range-scans the stream's sorted set, then each of the M matched events is fetched with its own `HGET`.
 That's one network round-trip per replayed event: fine for typical resume sizes, worth knowing for very long streams.
-- **TTL support** — automatic expiry of event/stream keys to prevent unbounded memory growth
+- **TTL support**: automatic expiry of event/stream keys to prevent unbounded memory growth
-- **Atomic writes** — each event's hash, sorted-set entry, and TTLs are written in a single transactional pipeline, so a mid-write crash can't orphan a hash or leave a key without its expiry
+- **Atomic writes**: each event's hash, sorted-set entry, and TTLs are written in a single transactional pipeline, so a mid-write crash can't orphan a hash or leave a key without its expiry
 - **Multi-tenant isolation** via configurable `key_prefix`
-- **Priming event handling** — sentinel empty-string payloads are stored but never replayed to clients
+- **Priming event handling**: sentinel empty-string payloads are stored but never replayed to clients

 ### Configuration